poke646/VolatilePhysics-FixedMath/README.md

+**VolatilePhysics-FixedMath**

-This is the deterministic fork of ashoulson/VolatilePhysics, built for .NET Standard
+This is the deterministic fork of [VolatilePhysics](https://github.com/ashoulson/VolatilePhysics), built for .NET Standard

 Used [FixedMath.Net](https://github.com/asik/FixedMath.Net) for deterministic mathmatics